Elevation: 6,107 ft

 Same as for the Northwest Ridge Route.
 This route is the final leg of a loop route that begins and ends at the Inferno Cone trailhead parking area.

 From the summit, descend the crumbly, rocky South Ridge to a gravel slope lower down.
-Follow a footpath on the gravel slope leading SW to intercept the Loop Road.
-Hike up the Loop road a short distance to reach the Inferno Cone trailhead parking area.
-The exposure on the R/W side of this ridge is serious, so be careful.
+Follow a footpath on the gravel slope leading southwest to intercept the Loop Road.
+Hike up the Loop Road a short distance to reach the Inferno Cone trailhead parking area.
+The exposure on the right/west side of the South Ridge is serious, so be careful.